aiuc/xmonad/README.md

 ## Introduction

-Xmonad is a  is minimal, stable, beautiful, and featureful tiling window manager.
+Xmonad is a minimal, stable, aesthetic, and featureful tiling window manager.
 If you find yourself spending a lot of time organizing or managing windows, you may consider trying xmonad.

 However, xmonad may have a steep learning curve.
 It can be somewhat difficult to configure if you're new to Haskell or xmonad.